Portland Suboxone Doctors

 Buprenorphine Maintenance

-At Downtown Portland Comprehensive Treatment Center, we provide top-notch medication-assisted treatment for individuals ages 18 and older who are grappling with opioid addiction.
-Offering complete and comprehensive care, our program includes a healthy blend of both effective medications and therapeutic interventions.
+At Downtown Portland Comprehensive Treatment Center, we provide clinically excellent medication-assisted treatment for adults age 18 and older who are struggling with opioid addictions.
+Medication-assisted treatment is a comprehensive approach to care that combines effective medication with counseling support.

-With a staff of highly talented and skilled doctors, nurses, and counselors, Downtown Portland Comprehensive Treatment Center is able to provide patients with a warm, inviting environment where they can focus on their healing.
-Our team of professionals is experienced in providing care for those individuals who are struggling with addiction, as they consistently monitor the administration of all medications offered to ensure that each patient is getting the most from his or her treatment.
+With a staff of compassionate and skilled doctors, dispensing nurses, and counselors, Downtown Portland Comprehensive Treatment Center is able to provide patients with a warm, inviting environment where they can focus on their recovery.
+Our professionals closely monitor the medications patients receive, as well as their progress in counseling, to ensure that each patient receives safe and beneficial treatment.

 |